HackBulgaria/Programming101-CSharp/week04/01-GenericType/README.md

 * Contains(T) Determines whether an element is in the Stack<T>

-## Change previosly written Bill and BatchBill classes to support generics
+## Change previosly written Bill and BatchBill classes to support generic types

 * Bill<T> class Value property should return T type